 Get the game loaded up with plenty of time to spare and get in a good warm-up.

-Once you’re in the race pen, keep on spinning your legs and start pushing some big watts just before the start gun, so you don’t miss the jump.
+Once you’re in the race pen, keep spinning your legs and start pushing some big watts just before the start gun, so you don’t miss the jump.

 If it’s a big race and you miss the initial sprint off the line, you’ll end up at the back of the pack and it will be very, very hard to move up to the front.
-The most likely outcome is that someone in front of you will lose the wheel and your entire group will get shelled.
+The most likely outcome is someone in front of you will lose the wheel and your entire group will get shelled.
 Game over.

 Instead, dig deep into your suitcase of courage and hold that wheel in front.
 Like cyclocross or criterium racing, the effort will probably be way above your FTP for the first few moments, but it will eventually settle down to a more sustainable level.